solana-mobile/mobile-wallet-adapter/spec/spec.md

 These features are deprecated, but can be supported by wallet endpoints to maintain backwards compatibility with dapp endpoints using previous version of the Mobile Wallet Adapter specification.
 Support for these features is optional and should be indicated in the list of supported features returned by [`get_capabilities`](#get_capabilities).

 - [`solana:signTransactions`](#sign_transactions)

+## Account Profiles

+Account profiles are labels that are used to decribe an authorized account's capabilities and intended use.
+Each authorized account that is returned in [`authorize`](#authorize) request response can include a list of these profiles.
+The dapp endpoint can use these labels in combination with the account's list of [`features`](#feature-identifiers) to determine how each acount should be used.

+- `primary`
+  - The users primary account.
+This account will be used for sign in, and is expected to have the users primary assets.
+- `feePayer`
+  - Fee payer accounts, when present, should be used to pay for transaction fees.
+- `mutable`
+  - A mutable account can be used as a writeable account in transactions and will allow transactions that change its state.
+This profile is incompatible with the `immutable` profile, a single account will never specify both `mutable` and `immutable` profiles.
+- `immutable`
+  - An immutable account may be used as a read only account in transactions, but will not support transactions that attempt to change the accounts state.
+This profile is incompatible with the `mutable` profile, a single account will never specify both `mutable` and `immutable` profiles.

 ## Transport